clockworkengineer/NewtonianCosmos/readme.md

 # HP ePrint Spooler Task (FPE_eprint.js)#

-Having just bought a new printer (HP Deskjet) which has the facility of being able to email a print job to it I thought id write a ePrint mail spooler for it to enable me to use from my Linux boxes .I have a hate/hate relationship with Linux printing so this solution seemed ideal.
+Having just bought a new printer (HP Deskjet) which has the facility of being able to email a print job to it I thought id write a ePrint mail spooler for it to enable me to use the printer  from my Linux boxes .I have a hate/hate relationship with Linux printing so this solution seemed ideal.
 The file which supports it follows that standard layout for a task process JavaScript file and it uses the package [nodemailer](https://www.npmjs.com/package/nodemailer) to provide the SMTP transport layer for the e mailer.
-Nodemailer is a powerful package but the functionality needed is basic but easy to implement; note all the details like STMP tranport, emailing source account details and printer email address are all taken from eprint.json.
+Nodemailer is a powerful package but the functionality needed is basic and  easy to implement; note all the details like STMP tranport, emailing source account details and printer email address are all taken from eprint.json.

 # File Copy On Extension Task (FPE_copyfileOnExt.js)#

-This task is very similar to the copyFile task but a file extension to destination folder mapping parameter is passed in so that any files with a and specified extension are routed to a given folder.
+This task is very similar to the copyFile task but a file extension to destination folder mapping parameter is passed in so that any files with a and specified extension are routed to a given destination folder.
 If no mapping is found then the file is copied to the default destination.
-Note: Also at present it keeps any source file directory hieracy.
+Note: At present it keeps any source file directory hieracy.

 # To Do #